-The sound-signalling device or the sound-signalling appliance is intended to signal and alert other boaters of your presence in restricted visibility and/or in emergency situation.
+The sound-signalling device or the sound-signalling appliance is intended to signal and alert other boaters of your presence in restricted visibility, and/or in an emergency situation.
 Boats under 12 m (39’4”) without a fitted sound-signalling appliance must carry a sound-signalling device.

 A magnetic compass will help the operator of a pleasure craft to find directions.
 The compass is essential to navigation especially when visibility is reduced.
 A magnetic compass is influenced by the proximity of metallic and/or electrical devices, which could provide inaccurate information.
 Furthermore, it is important to keep magnetic screwdrivers, key chains, flashlights and any other magnetic materials at a distance from the compass